‘American Idol’ Revival Reveals Location Of Auditions For New Season – Walt Disney World

 The hosts of Good Morning America stated that the host and panel of judges would be announced at a later date.
 There has also been no word on if Simon Cowell, Jennifer Lopez, Keith Urban, Harry Connick Jr., Randy Jackson, Paul Abdul, or any of the other judges would be returning either.

-The only other info possibly known is that the new version of Idol may air on Sunday nights, but hat could change too.
+The only other info possibly known is that the new version of Idol may air on Sunday nights, but that could change too.
 Right now, it looks like the main focus will be on Walt Disney World and the first auditions which will take place sometime later this year.

+With auditions heading to Walt Disney World, one has to wonder if “The American Idol Experience” attraction will return to Disney’s Hollywood Studios.
+It opened in 2009 and allowed day guests to try their hand at singing to a large audience, but it ended up closing in August of 2014.

 It really did come as a complete surprise to everyone when the return of American Idol was announced on Tuesday morning.
 After a year off the air, the hit Fox series is on the way back, but this time, it will be in the “House of the Mouse.”
 ABC won the bidding war to bring back the expensive-to-produce show, but Disney is going to make sure they make their money on it.
 By having auditions at Walt Disney World and possibly Disneyland, theme park ticket sales will be on the rise.